- Explain the significance, features, and consequences of gastrulation and organogenesis in early animal development

 The information below was adapted from OpenStax Biology 29.4

 The terrestrially-adapted amniotic egg is the defining characteristic of amniotes (reptiles, birds, and mammals).
-The evolution of amniotic membranes meant that the embryos of amniotes had their own aquatic environment built into their eggs, which led to less dependence on water for development and thus allowed the amniotes to branch out into drier environments.
-This was a significant development that distinguished them from amphibians, which were restricted to moist environments due their shell-less eggs.
+The evolution of amniotic membranes meant that the embryos of amniotes had their own aquatic environment built into their eggs, allowing them to exploit drier environments because they were less dependent on water for early development.
+This reduced dependence on water distinguished them from amphibians, which are restricted to moist environments due their shell-less, non-amniotic eggs.

-In amniotes that lay eggs (birds and most reptiles), the shell of the egg provides protection for the developing embryo while being permeable enough to allow for the exchange of carbon dioxide and oxygen.
-The albumin, or egg white, provides the embryo with water and protein, whereas the fattier egg yolk is the energy supply for the embryo (as is the case with the eggs of many other animals, such as amphibians).
-The eggs of amniotes also contain four additional extra-embryonic tissues: the chorion, amnion, allantois, and yolk sac, shown below.
-Extra-embryonic membranes are membranes present in amniotic eggs that are derived from the embryo, but are not actually part of the body of the developing embryo (thus “extra”-embryonic).
-What do these extra-embryonic tissues do?
+In amniotes that lay eggs (birds, most reptiles, and even some mammals), the shell of the egg provides protection for the developing embryo while allowing exchange of carbon dioxide and oxygen.
+The albumin, or egg white, provides the embryo with water and protein, and the egg yolk is the energy supply for the embryo (yolk is present in many other animals, such as amphibians).
+The eggs of amniotes also contain four additional extra-embryonic tissues: the amnion, chorion, allantois, and yolk sac, shown below.
+Extra-embryonic membranes are produced from the embryo, but are not actually part of embryo (thus “extra”-embryonic).
+These extra-embryonic tissues are essential to the function of the amniotic egg:

 - The amnion, or inner amniotic membrane, surrounds the embryo itself, enclosing the aqueous environment that the embryo develops in to protect the embryo from mechanical shock and support hydration